publication date: Apr. 13, 2018

 Positive homologous recombination deficiency status was defined as tBRCA-positive and/or LOH high.
 Three patient outcomes analyses were performed on the following groups: all patients, HRD subgroup, and tBRCA subgroup.

-ARIEL3 demonstrated a statistically significant improvement in estimated median progression-free survival assessed … Continue reading Rucaparib approved for recurrent epithelial ovarian, fallopian tube, or primary peritoneal cancer
+ARIEL3 demonstrated a statistically significant improvement in estimated median progression-free survival assessed by … Continue reading Rucaparib approved for recurrent epithelial ovarian, fallopian tube, or primary peritoneal cancer

 To access this members-only content, please log in.